Cloud-Native-Platform-Engineering/cnpe-community/website/content/en/about.md

 title: About
 list_pages: true
 description: The charter describes the mission and tactics of the CNPE Community (formerly known as TAG App Delivery's Platforms Working Group).
+# use toc_hide to hide this section from the sidebar
+toc_hide: true
 ---

 <!-- hide for now